Jousting: Arena, procedure and armor

 On another instance, a meeting with sharp lances was arranged to take place near Nantes, under the auspices of the Constable of France and the Earl of Buckingham.
 The first encounter was a combat on foot, with sharp spears, in which one of the cavaliers was slightly wounded; the pair then ran three courses with the lance without further mishap.
 Next Sir John Ambreticourt of Hainault and Sir Tristram de la Jaille of Poitou advanced from the ranks and jousted three courses, without hurt.
 A duel followed between Edward Beauchamp, son of Sir Robert Beauchamp, and the bastard Clarius de Savoye.
 Clarius was much the stronger man of the two, and Beauchamp was unhorsed.
 The bastard then offered to fight another English champion, and an esquire named Jannequin Finchly came forward in answer to the call; the combat with swords and lances was very violent, but neither of the parties was hurt.

 Another encounter took place between John de Chatelmorant and Jannequin Clinton, in which the Englishman was unhorsed.
 Finally Chatelmorant fought with Sir William Farrington, the former receiving a dangerous wound in the thigh, for which the Englishman was greatly blamed, as being an infraction of the rules of the tourney, but an accident was pleaded just as in the case of the 1380 duel between Gauvain Micaille and Joachim Cator.

+Jousting lances are modified from their original war form for sports and entertainment.
+For warfare, lances are made of metal, but jousting lances are made of wood and tipped with metal, which allows them to break on impact with the opponent's shield.
+The lance is typically constructed from 1.25 or 1.5 inch wood, depending on the progression of a joust.
+Instead of the sharp tip of war lances, a jousting lance has a blunt tip with a wider impact surface, putting more force into the impact on the shield rather than impaling the opponent.
+The tip of the lance is made of metal and is usually in the shape of a fist or three prongs flayed out from the center.
+The three-pronged tip allows for the lance to lock on the shield of the opponent and direct force into the impact.

 Specialised jousting armour was produced in the late 15th to 16th century.
 It was heavier than suits of plate armour intended for combat, and could weigh as much as 50 kg (110 lb), compared to some 25 kg (55 lb) for field armour; as it did not need to permit free movement of the wearer, the only limiting factor was the maximum weight that could be carried by a warhorse of the period.